CSCD-NS: a Chinese Spelling Check Dataset for Native Speakers: Data Augmentation

+(4) Sample a phonetic noise $v_{phonetic}$ based on $D_{phonetic}$, which indicates whether the error is the same, similar, or dissimilar phonetic error.

+(5) Generate the new pinyin $p$, based on the sampled phonetic noise $v_{phonetic}$ and the actual pronunciation of the selected token.

+(6) In a Chinese IME, input the correct text before the selected token $t$ and enter the generated pinyin $p$.
+The IME would then recommend reasonable candidates $\{c_1, c_2, ..., c_n\}$.
+Leveraging the powerful language model of the IME, candidates are recommended by considering both the context before token $C_{<t}$ and the pronunciation $p$ \citep{chen2015neural}.
+This can be represented as:

+(7) Choose the candidate from the recommendations.
+If the first recommended candidate is the original token, randomly select the second or third candidate word $\{c_2, c_3\}$.
+If the first candidate word is not the original token, directly choose the first candidate word $c_1$.
+Then, replace the original token in the input text with the selected candidate word to generate a noisy sentence.

-It can be observed that the pseudo data generated by this method may also be correct sentences (Figure \ref{Fig:pseudo}(b)), so we use an n-gram language model (LM) to perform secondary filtering.
-Specifically, we calculate the perplexity (PPL) value of the generated sentence and the original sentence, and only when the PPL value is relatively improved by $\delta$ after adding the noise do we consider the generated noise is indeed erroneous.
+(8) Due to the powerful language model of IME, the generated sentence may still be a correct sentence.
+Therefore, we adopt an n-gram language model for secondary filtering.
+We consider the generated sentence to be incorrect only if its perplexity (PPL) exceeds that of the original sentence by a threshold of $\delta$.
 This can be formalized as follows:

-In practice, the value of $\delta$ is adjusted by the selected language model.
-This additional step ensures that we could build a \textbf{high-quality} dataset.

-Finally, based on the correct sentences from the LCSTS dataset (Section~\ref{section:selection}), the error distribution from the CSCD-IME dataset (Section~\ref{section:statistic}, \ref{section:analysis}) and the Google pinyin IME \footnote{https://en.wikipedia.org/wiki/Google\_Pinyin}, we build a large-scale and high-quality pseudo dataset \textit{LCSTS-IME-2M}, including 2 million sentences.